 GA/ECOSOC Chairs will take Position Papers into account when deciding awards.
 Please submit your Position Paper via email to your Chair by the deadline (November 8th).
 The heading of the position paper itself should include your name, country, school, committee and the position name.
 Please utilize the links on this page as a starting point to begin crafting your papers.

-Delegates should email their Position Papers directly to their Chairs.
-All Chair contact information can be found on each committee's webpage.
+Delegates should email their Position Papers directly to their USG.
+Contact information can be found on the committee pages.

 Here is a link to an example position paper for one topic only.